Dr Nicola Darwood

 Senior Lecturer in English Literature

-Course Coordinator for MA English Literature and BA (Hons) Education Studies
+Course Coordinator for BA (Hons) English Literature and BA (Hons) Education Studies and English

 I studied for my BA in English and Cultural Studies at De Montfort University and then continued at the university to study for a PhD in English Literature, focusing on the fiction of Elizabeth Bowen.